jhucompilers/fall2024/assignments.md

 [Send me an email](mailto:daveho@cs.jhu.edu) if you need an account.

-Note that you can install Ubuntu 22.04 from the Microsoft Store on a Windows computer, and this is also can be the basis of an x86-64 Linux development environment.
+Note that you can install Ubuntu 22.04 from the Microsoft Store on a Windows computer, and this is also a good way to set up an x86-64 Linux development environment.

-We are not aware of any good way to set up a local development environment on an M1 Mac.
-The ugrad and grad machines are probably your best option if you have an M1 Mac.
+We are not aware of any good way to set up a local development environment on an Apple Silicon Mac.
+The ugrad and grad machines are probably your best option in this case.

 Please see the instructors or CAs if you need help or advice on setting up a development environment.